 When you're looking for a nosh, the tuna tartare is unbelievable.
 Paired with refreshing cubes of watermelon, pickled shallots, Italian parsley, and salty plantain chips for scooping, it is crisp, smooth, and utterly addictive.
 The tuna is so fresh that it melts in your mouth like butter.
 Unlike other places that feel the need to mask the tuna with sauces in the name of innovation, Edge really lets the simple tuna shine through and take center stage.
 The perfect, not too heavy option, although you can also choose the tatare sampler if you've looking for more seafood variety.

-Not to reveal my tuna-a-holic tendencies or anything, but the tuna burger is equally poignant.
-I never knew how spectacular a chipotle remoulade could be, and the tender burger also comes with sweet pineapple, Napa cabbage slaw, and a sesame bun.
+Not to reveal my tuna-a-holic tendencies or anything, but the tuna burger is equally poignant. chipotle remoulade could be, and the tender burger also comes with sweet pineapple, Napa cabbage slaw, and a sesame bun.
 Yum!

 Finally, when you're craving bit of sweetness, the cheesecake lollipops are a steal at only $2 a pop.
 They've got three flavors to choose from and while I wish I could remember specifically which they used (I think it was milk chocolate and caramel and white chocolate and nutella), either way they are delightful.
 Plus the bite-sized serving makes you feel just a little less guilty about the calorie splurge.
 Hooray for portion control!